astechedu/WebDevOpsTutorial/ansible.basics.md

 Ansible is defined as an open-source, cross-platform tool for resource provisioning automation that DevOps professionals popularly use for continuous delivery of software code by taking advantage of an “infrastructure as code” approach.

+**Plugins**

+Plugins are pieces of code that augment Ansible's core functionality.
+Ansible uses a plugin architecture to enable a rich, flexible and expandable feature set.
+Ansible ships with a number of handy plugins, and you can easily write your own.

 **Control node**

 Any host with Ansible installed.
 Ansible control nodes are primarily used to run tasks on managed hosts.
 You can use any machine with Python installed as an Ansible control node.
 However, you cannot use Windows as an Ansible control node.
 Managed nodes: Hosts that you manage using Ansible.